JeanGargano/MOG/README.md

-# MOG_Frontend
+# MOG Aplication
-Frontend of the application developed for the Foundation Movements of Grace.
+Backend an Frontend of the application developed for the Foundation Movements of Grace.